Find a Doctor

 Angie is a certified Integrative Health Coach from Duke University, and is also trained as a Physician Assistant and Yoga Instructor.
 By partnering with patients as a Health Coach, she motivates and supports health behavior change through a structured process involving inquiry, personal discovery and accountability.
 Health Coaching is not just about physical well-being or lab results, it is about the whole person: values, goals, work, relationships, fulfillment and life purpose.

-Luann Scarton, RDN, LDN, CLT
+Luann Scarton, MS, RDN, LDN, CLT

-Integrative Dietitian Counselor
+Integrative Dietitian Nutritionist

 Joe is an Alexander Technique teacher certified by the American Society for Alexander Technique.
 He has been teaching since 2015 and graduated from Baltimore’s Alexander Technique Mid-Atlantic Teacher Training Program.
 This modality is an educational model of movement taught in lessons.
 The Alexander Technique improves posture, decreases pain and encourages ease in everyday activities.
 Joe specializes in working with musicians, performing artists, and athletes and is currently assisting at the Johns Hopkins Peabody Institute and Lebanon Valley College.